zukhri2106/liquid-simulation/README.md

 # liquid-simulation
 This project is about 8x8 LED matrix imitates liquid in a container.
 Accelerometer is used to get the direction of the gravity, and the algorithm will mimic liquid in a container

+## Components
+✔ Arduino Uno

+✔ 1588 8x8 LED Matrix

+✔ GY-521 Module (accelerometer)

+✔ jumper wires

+Here is a demonstration on how it will look like:

 https://user-images.githubusercontent.com/50172178/178317792-9f28bf55-963e-4850-b219-bfe830ff3938.mp4